vbarua/PythonWorkshop/README.md

  6. Classes
  7. Imports

-## Numerical Computing with Numpy
+## Numerical Computing with NumPy
- 1. Introduction to Numpy
+ 1. Introduction to NumPy
- 2. Linear Algebra with Numpy
+ 2. Linear Algebra with NumPy

 ## An Interlude on Input and Output
  1. Reading and Writing Data